Meta's Brand Rights Protection: What You Need to Know

 Compliance with Meta Policies

 Meta requires businesses to have a spotless compliance record to qualify.
-If your business has violated Meta’s intellectual property policies in the past, your application will be denied.
+If your business has violated Meta's intellectual property policies in the past, your application will be denied.
 Meta enforces these rules strictly, as evidenced by its removal of millions of infringing items in 2024.
 Businesses granted access to the tool are expected to uphold these standards and respect intellectual property rights.
 Brands can further protect their presence by using AI agents to test creatives within established brand guardrails.
+Setting these guardrails for Meta ads ensures that automated tools don't overstep while protecting your intellectual property.

 Authorized Representative Status